samparkewolfe/Sound_Control/README.txt

 COLOUR TRACKER
 Make the coordinates box larger.
 (DONE)
+Make sure the save colour works.
+(DONE)
 Test umenu with more than two input devices

 MODEL
-Make recorded data pulse shorter
+Make recorded data pulse shorter.
+(DONE)
 Hold down the record button to record a longer period.
-Make sure the save colour works
-Delete the regression classification titles.
+(DONE) Delete the regression classification titles.
+(DONE)

 SAMPLE PLAYER
 Initialise the silence message in the umenu.